 - If you are a Muslim and have halal requirements, you can find halal butcheries and food stores in many suburbs.

 - Most suburbs have cafes, restaurants and takeaway (takeout food) outlets.

 Where to buy other things

-They’ll either have their own store - sometimes a ‘mega store’ - or they’ll be part of a shopping centre, sitting alongside smaller specialty stores.
+New Zealanders get around by car, so the larger retailers tend to set up shop on cheaper land on the edge of town.
+They will either have their own store - sometimes a ‘mega store’ - or they will be part of a shopping centre, sitting alongside smaller specialty stores.
 Most New Zealand cities and towns have at least one shopping centre.

 Most retailers are open at least six days a week, from 9:00am to 5pm.
 Weekend hours are sometimes limited in smaller towns.

-Stores regularly have sales and it can pay to wait for these.
+- For larger purchases it pays to shop around.
+Stores regularly have sales and you can save money if you are prepared to wait for these.

-The online shopping information company PriceMe has a price comparison tool you can use to get an idea of who the main retailers are here and what you might expect to pay for things.
+- The online shopping information company PriceMe has a price comparison tool you can use to get an idea of who the main retailers are here and what you might expect to pay for things.

-Another great way to save is by buying ‘recycled’, ‘second hand’ or ‘used’ goods.
+- Another great way to save is by buying ‘recycled’, ‘second hand’ or ‘used’ goods.
 New Zealanders are great at this.
 Browsing TradeMe (our home-grown equivalent to eBay or Craigslist), where you can buy virtually anything second hand, is something of a national pastime.